How to find and manage the best remote team

 Keep business personal:

 One thing we know is certain: working with freelancers and taking on a remote employee are totally different.
-Freelancers are in and out, an outsources task.
-A remote employee is an ongoing partnership where someone is continuously contributing to the direction of the company.
-It’s vital to make sure they know what’s going on and their place within it all despite distance.
+Freelancers are in and out, an outsourced task.
+Working with a remote employee is an ongoing partnership, in which they’re continuously contributing to the direction of the company.
+It’s vital to make sure they know what’s going on and their place within the company, despite the distance.
 I think we do a really good job at this.
 I mean, I know, because I’m one of the remote ones and I still feel like I have a really good connection with HQ on a constant basis.
 Our full-company group chat stream has been really instrumental in keeping everyone informed, introducing new employees, and bonding as a remote group daily.
 Video chat should never go underutilized as well.
 No only is face-to-face time best for certain types of brainstorming and discussion, it’s still the best way to stay personally connected.
 Sometimes we schedule calls just to catch up if it’s been awhile.
 Don’t discount it.

 Over time, these little things have made a huge difference in the overall success of our remote team.
 If you’re looking for a digital workspace that sets you and your new remote employees up for success like ours, check out Hibox.